gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 > “A significantly smaller team, using the tools we’re building, can do more and do it better.
 And intelligence tool capabilities are compounding faster every week.”

+Compounding interest is a miracle when it’s in your bank account.
+It’s a landslide when it’s your competition.

 No grief in it.
 No corporate softening.
 No HR-approved language about “restructuring for the future.”

 Just a man telling you, with the flat certainty of someone who has already run every number, that the machines had made four thousand jobs unnecessary.